Zina Goldstein

-In 1920 she was hired by Boris Thomashevsky in New York, where she played in Dos ungarishe meydl.
+In 1920, she immigrated to New York, where she was hired by Boris Thomashevsky to star in Dos ungarishe meydl.
 She later co-directed the Liberty Theater with Roland and with Louis Goldberg, whom she married.
-In 1929-1930 she played at Max Gabel's Public Theater (under the name Zina Goldberg).
+In 1929–1930 she played at Max Gabel's Public Theater (under the name Zina Goldberg).
+In 1932, she made her debut at the Rolland Theatre in Brooklyn.

-"The Public Theatre carries an able cast to supplement the work of Satz.
-In Zina Goldstein they have an actress that emanates life, and who possesses a voice of fine culture."